 ICT’s HRP Goat Anti Mouse IgG Fc is suitable for ELISA, Western blotting, and histology techniques.

 Goats were immunized with a purified preparation of mouse IgG Fc fragment that was obtained from a purified normal mouse IgG antibody protein pool.
-The hyperimmune IgG fraction was initially pre-adsorbed over solid phase gels bearing covalently coupled mouse Fab protein.
+The hyperimmune IgG fraction was initially solid phase adsorbed to obtain class specificity.
 Subsequently, the goat anti-Mouse IgG Fc antibody was adsorbed to and eluted from a second solid phase immunoaffinity purification gel containing covalently coupled mouse IgG Fc protein.

 Affinity purified, anti-mouse IgG Fc specific goat IgG was covalently coupled with HRP using a maleimide (M)- facilitated conjugation technique.
 In this process, free sulfhydryl groups are added to the anti-mouse IgG Fc prep just prior to its reaction with a 4-fold molar excess of HRP-M. This process produces a Goat IgG HRP conjugate that contains between 2 and 4 HRP molecules per IgG molecule.

-Using ID and IEP analysis techniques, the IgG component of this Goat anti-Mouse IgG Fc HRP conjugate was specific for normal mouse IgG and was non-reactive with IgM or IgE serum proteins.
+Using immunoelectrophoresis and ELISA analysis techniques, the IgG component of this Goat anti-Mouse IgG Fc HRP conjugate reacts only with the Fc fragment of IgG.
+It does not react with kappa or lamba light chains.